Are you sore or are you in pain?

 But what about those days when despite moving as perfectly as possible, you are just feeling beat up and sore?
-Should you take the day off (potentially missing out on increased gains), or push through the discomfort and continue training (potentially running the risk of injury)?
+Should you take the day off (potentially missing out on that days progress), or push through the discomfort and continue training (potentially running the risk of injury)?

 These are general guidelines, yet they can assist you in safely mitigating painful movements, or even better, in avoiding injury.

 If you’re unsure about whether you’re experiencing pain or soreness, do not hesitate to consult a healthcare specialist for further advice and help.
+We have a ton of practitioners within our community and can help connect you to the help you need.
 This summary is meant to provide some assistance into movement choices, not as a substitute for a proper assessment.

 Kyle Woeller is a coach and RMT at Alchemy CrossFit